Research and Implementation of Geospatial Data Similarity

 Geospatial metadata is used to describe the

-geospatial data and mainly includes
+geospatial data and mainly includes information about the content topics,

-information about the content topics, temporal scope and spatial extent of
+temporal scope and spatial extent of geospatial data.
+There are many different

-geospatial data.
-There are many different metadata standards, such as ISO19115
+metadata standards, such as ISO19115 metadata standard for geographic

-for Digital Geospatial Metadata (CSDGM) [15], Geographic Information
+information[14], Content Standard for Digital Geospatial Metadata

-Metadata (GB/T19710--2005)[16], etc. Most of the metadata standards
+etc. Most of the metadata standards include metadata items such as content

-include metadata items such as content topic, spatial extent, temporal extent,
+topic, spatial extent, temporal extent, spatial precision, temporal

-spatial precision, temporal granularity, etc. Hence, this paper selects the
+granularity, etc. Hence, this paper selects the above metadata items to

-above metadata items to calculate the metadata similarity.
+calculate the metadata similarity.

 Geospatial dataset mainly includes two

-types of data features: entity feature location and attribute.
-The feature of
+types of data features: location and attribute.
+The feature of entity feature

-Geospatial dataset formats mainly include raster and vector types.
-The
+mainly include raster and vector types.
+The similarity of raster dataset is

-similarity of raster dataset is mainly calculated based on image elements; as
+mainly calculated based on image elements; as vector data can be further

-vector data can be further divided into point elements, line elements and
+divided into point elements, line elements and surface elements, their

-or area groups.
-Relationships, directional relationships, and geometric
+Relationships, directional relationships, and geometric features are

-features are calculated.
+calculated.

 2.2 Overall Calculation Process